Colonial Brazil: Structure of colonization

-Because Brazil was not home to complex civilizations like the Aztec and the Inca in Mexico and Peru, the Portuguese could not place themselves on an established social structure.
-This, coupled with the fact that tangible material wealth was not found until the 18th century, made the relationship between the Portuguese and the Brazilian colony very different from the relationship of the Spanish to their land in the Americas.
+Because Brazil was not home to larger civilizations like the Aztec and the Inca in Mexico and Peru, the Portuguese could not place themselves on an established social structure.
+This, coupled with the fact that tangible material wealth was not found until the 18th century, made the relationship between the Portuguese and the Brazilian colony very different from the relationship of the Spanish to their possessions in the Americas.
 For example, the Brazilian colony was at first thought of as a commercial asset that would facilitate trade between the Portuguese and India and not a place to be settled to develop a society.

 The social model of conquest in Brazil was one geared toward commerce and entrepreneurial ideals rather than conquest as was the case in the Spanish realm.
-As time progressed, the Portuguese crown found that having the colony serve as a trading post was not ideal for regulating land claims in the Americas, so they decided that the best way to keep control of their land was to settle it.
+As time progressed, the Portuguese crown found that having the colony serve as a trading post was not ideal for regulating land claims in the Americas, so it decided that the best way to keep control of their land was to settle it.
 Thus, the land was divided into fifteen private, hereditary captaincies, the most successful of which being Pernambuco and São Vicente.
 Pernambuco succeeded by growing sugarcane.
-São Vicente prospered by dealing in indigenous slaves.
+São Vicente prospered by enslaving indigenous native people from the land.
 The other thirteen captaincies failed, leading the king to make colonization a royal effort rather than a private one.

 In 1549, Tomé de Sousa sailed to Brazil to establish a central government.
-He brought along Jesuit priests, who set up missions, saved many natives from slavery, studied native languages, and converted many natives to Roman Catholicism.
-The Jesuits' work to pacify a hostile tribe helped the Portuguese expel the French from a colony they had established at present-day Rio de Janeiro.
+He brought along Jesuit priests, who set up missions, forbidding natives to express their own cultures, and converting many to Catholicism.
+The Jesuits' work to dominate the indigenous native’s cultural expression and way of living helped the Portuguese expel the French from a colony they had established at present-day Rio de Janeiro.